UNSW-Bioinformatics/website/content/projects/index.md

 ---

 These are the current projects that our group members are working on.
+Please click on the project title below for a detailed desription.

 Please contact us for student (honors and post-graduate) opportunities and research collaborations.

 <nav>
      <ul>